Application Procedure for the Keck 2020B Semester

-Subject to availability of funds, Principal Investigators of programs assigned time by the NASA Keck TAC will receive limited research and travel funding.
-Funding awards will be determined through formulaic means.
-Target of Opportunity and twilight observing proposals do not receive financial support since the observations may never be triggered.
+Subject to availability of funds, Principal Investigators of programs awarded time the NASA Keck Selecting Official will receive limited research and travel funding with the amount determined through formulaic means.
+Successful Target of Opportunity and twilight observing proposals do not receive financial support since the observations may never be triggered.
 NExScI will manage the Keck PI Data Awards (KPDAs) and will contract with the Jet Propulsion Laboratory (JPL) to administer the disbursement of most of the funds.
-The funding instrument used by JPL will in most cases be a Research Support Agreement (RSA) depending on the size of the award and the PIs home institution.
-An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables and can be awarded to educational and non-profit institutions.
+The funding instrument used by JPL will, in most cases, be a Research Support Agreement (RSA) depending on the size of the award and the PI's home institution.
+An RSA is a simple Fixed Price, Advance Paid, subcontract provided through JPL that is used for basic research funding where scientific reports and technical data are the only deliverables; RSAs can be awarded to educational and non-profit institutions.
 JPL is unable to issue grants.

 The only required reporting for KPDAs is a final report outlining the work completed and any resulting publications.
 Using this

 for your final report will ensure that all relevant information is included.
 Failure to submit a final report in a timely manner may be grounds for rejection of observing proposals or withholding of funding in subsequent years.
 Final reports can be